-“BACP”, The British Association of Counsellors & Psychotherapists
+“BACP” means The British Association of for Counselling & Psychotherapy

-“You” or “Your”, “Healthcare Provider” or “Business User” refers to the professional end-user of our services and the professional practice that professional works at, a pilot participant and member of the BACP.
+“You” or “Your”, “Healthcare Provider” or “Business User” refers to the professional end-user of our services and the professional practice that professional works at, and member of the BACP.

 “Client(s) Data” means Personal Data of Clients, including clinical notes, assessments.

 “Data Controller” means the person who or organisation which determines the purposes for which, and the manner in which, any Personal Data is processed, who/which makes independent decisions in relation to the Personal Data and/or who/which otherwise controls that Personal Data.

 “Data Processor” means the person who processes Personal Data on behalf of the Data Controller.